jadecobra/python_tdd_exercises/source/sleep duration.rst

             ['__add__', '__class__', '__contains__', '[918 chars]ill']
         )

-  we still have an `AssertionError <./AssertionError.rst>`_ but with a different message and a suggestion
+  we still have an :doc:`AssertionError` but with a different message and a suggestion

   .. code-block:: python